AngeloThinks/the-hive-server-capstone/README.md

 This is the 'root' endpoint and does not post, fetch, nor delete any data.

-### '/hive/user' user route
+### '/hiveapi/user' user route

 Allows one to post a new user with the required body data.

-### '/hive/auth/token' provides authentication tokens via post
+### '/hiveapi/auth/token' provides authentication tokens via post

-###  '/hive/engineer' provides get information from dog engineer database
+###  '/hiveapi/engineer' provides get information from engineer database

-### '/hive/services' provides get information from services database
+### '/hiveapi/services' provides get information from services database

-### '/hive/appointment' provides information regarding to appointments
+### '/hiveapi/appointment' provides information regarding to appointments

 * Also provides :/appointment_id route to set and get appointment information from database# the-hive-server-capstone